hashicorp/packer-plugin-amazon/.web-docs/components/builder/ebs/README.md

   Valid options are unset (legacy) and `v2.0`.
 See the documentation on [IMDS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) for more information.
 Defaults to legacy.

+- `deprecate_at` (string) - The date and time to deprecate the AMI, in UTC, in the following format: YYYY-MM-DDTHH:MM:SSZ.
+  If you specify a value for seconds, Amazon EC2 rounds the seconds to the nearest minute.
+  You can’t specify a date in the past.
+The upper limit for DeprecateAt is 10 years from now.

 <!-- End of code generated from the comments of the AMIConfig struct in builder/common/ami_config.go; -->